Chapter 3

 Connect Four

-Min-max search aims to build a tree of possible outcomes based on moves that each player could make and favor paths that are advantageous to the agent while avoiding paths that are favorable to the opponent.
-To do so, this type of search simulates possible moves assuming that both players play perfectly (the opponent will always choose the move that hurts the agent most) and scores the state based on a heuristic after making the respective move.
-Min-max search attempts to discover as many states in the future as possible; but due to memory and computation limitations, discovering the entire game tree may not be realistic, so it searches to a specified depth.
-Min-max search simulates the turns taken by each player, so the depth specified is directly linked to the number of turns between both players.
+Minimax search aims to build a tree of possible outcomes based on moves that each player could make and favor paths that are advantageous to the agent while avoiding paths that are favorable to the opponent.
+To do so, this type of search simulates possible moves assuming that both players play perfectly.
+The opponent will always choose the move that hurts the agent most, and the agent will always choose the move that helps itself most.
+Because the full game tree is usually too large to search completely, the algorithm only looks ahead to a specified depth.
 A depth of 4, for example, means that each player has had 2 turns.
-Player A makes a move, player B makes a move, player A makes another move, and Player B makes another move.
+Player A makes a move, player B makes a move, player A makes another move, and player B makes another move.

 Heuristics

 Assume that we have a heuristic that provides a score in which positive numbers are better than negative numbers.
-By simulating every possible valid move, the min-max search algorithm tries to minimize making moves where the opponent will have an advantage or a winning state and maximize making moves that give the agent an advantage or a winning state.
+By simulating every possible valid move, the minimax search algorithm tries to avoid moves where the opponent will gain an advantage and favor moves that strengthen the agent’s position.

 Minimax algorithm

-To use min-max search in the Connect Four example, the algorithm essentially makes all possible moves from a current game state; then it determines all possible moves from each of those states until it finds the path that is most favorable.
+To use minimax search in the Connect Four example, the algorithm evaluates all possible moves from a current game state, then all possible responses to those moves, until it reaches the search depth limit.
 Game states that result in a win for the agent return a score of 10, and states that result in a win for the opponent return a score of -10.
-Min-max search tries to maximize the positive score for the agent.
+Minimax tries to maximize the positive score for the agent while assuming the opponent will do the opposite.

 The game below is Connect Four.
 Try to create a row, column, or diagonal of four tokens of your color to win the game.
-The AI will try to prevent you from winning win it for itself.
-This AI is using min-max search to find the best move to make.
-See the AI thinking section for insights into the AI’s decision-making process.
+The AI will try to prevent you from winning and win for itself.
+Start a new game, make your first move, and then watch the AI thinking section to see how the search tree and evaluation scores change in response.
+You can also increase the search depth to make the opponent stronger, though that usually means more search work and slower thinking.

 Play Connect Four